-• Demonstrated professionalism at L&C
+• Demonstrated professionalism at L&C and at the practicum site

 Teacher candidates conduct themselves as professionals in all of their interactions on campus and at their school site.
 They communicate regularly with their mentor about expectations, instructional planning, and their role in the classroom.
 Teacher candidates respond in a timely fashion with L&C faculty and with their mentors regarding any special circumstances that arise.
 They maintain a reliable schedule at their school site and dress in a manner befitting a new teacher (meaning clean and tidy, involving nothing that might prove distracting).